nigam-adarsh2003/Sorting-Algorithms-Visualization/README.md

 # Sorting Algorithms Visualization

-This repository contains a visualization tool for various sorting algorithms implemented in C++ using the SDL2 library.
+This repository contains a visualization tool for various sorting algorithms.
 The project aims to help users understand and visualize the workings of different sorting algorithms through interactive animations.

 ## Introduction